 - the prescribed Business Contact Information of the seller.

-Implied Consent is obtained for the purposes of article 9 of the Act, if at least one of three scenarios listed there are found to be true, including:
+Implied Consent is obtained for the purposes of article 9 of the Act, if at least one of the below scenarios are found to be true:

 - whether the sender has an existing business or non-business relationship with the recipient; or